Aakash289/Flight-Fare-Monitor/README.md

 The problem it solves

-Airline prices are volatile—they can change multiple times per day.
+Airline prices are volatile, they can change multiple times per day.
 Typical booking sites don’t proactively tell you when a fare on your exact route and dates gets cheaper.
 That leads to:

 Constant manual re-checking (easy to forget, easy to miss dips).